kostsm/CapstoneProject/README.md

 # Java Compact Programming Course: Group 6
 ## Used IDE - Eclipse IDE 2024-06

-## Project Overview
+## Lab3 Overview

-This project is developed as part of the Java Compact Programming Course.
-It simulates a smart energy system, incorporating various Java programming concepts such as OOP, exception handling, unit testing, resource management, concurrency and more.
+This lab is developed as part of the Java Compact Programming Course.
+It simulates a smart energy system, incorporating multi-threading charging of battery using energy sources and multi-threading draining using power consumers.

 ### Team Members and Tasks